Electron beam computed tomography

-Electron beam computed tomography (EBCT) is a specific form of computed tomography (CT) in which the X-ray tube is not mechanically spun in order to rotate the source of X-ray photons.
+Electron beam computed tomography (EBCT) is a fifth generation computed tomography (CT) scanner in which the X-ray tube is not mechanically spun in order to rotate the source of X-ray photons.
 This different design was explicitly developed to better image heart structures that never stop moving, performing a complete cycle of movement with each heartbeat.

 As in conventional CT technology, the X-ray source-point moves along a circle in space around an object to be imaged.
-In EBT, however, the X-ray tube itself is large and stationary, and partially surrounds the imaging circle.
-Rather than moving the tube itself, electron-beam focal point (and hence the X-ray source point) is swept electronically along a tungsten anode in the tube, tracing a large circular arc on its inner surface.
-This motion can be very fast.
+In EBCT, the X-ray tube itself is large and stationary, and partially surrounds the imaging circle.
+Rather than moving the tube itself, electron-beam focal point (and hence the X-ray source point) is rapidly swept along a tungsten anode in the tube, tracing a large circular arc on its inner surface.

-Electron beam CT was unable to compete with more rapid advancement in multidetector CT imager technology and had become completely obsolete by the 2020s.
+The vast majority of CT scanners in clinical use are third generation machines.

 Advantages and disadvantages

 The principal application advantage of EBT machines, and the reason for the invention, is that because the X-ray source-point is swept electronically, not mechanically, it can be swept with far greater speed.

 The major medical application for which this design technology was invented in the 1980s was for imaging the human heart, specifically to detect coronary calcium.
 The heart never stops moving, and some important structures, such as arteries, move several times their diameter during each heartbeat.
 Rapid imaging is therefore important to prevent blurring of moving structures during the scan.
 EBT detection of calcium deposits is accurate, fast and involves lower exposure to ionising radiation than conventional CT.
 Patients are exposed to radiation for a shorter period as it is faster in creating multiple images of the heart.
 The most advanced current commercial designs can perform image sweeps in as little as 0.025 seconds.
 By comparison, the fastest mechanically swept X-ray tube designs require about 0.25 seconds to perform an image sweep.
 For reference, current coronary artery angiography imaging is usually performed at 30 frames/second or 0.033 seconds/frame; EBT is far closer to this than mechanically swept CT machines.

-Given the larger size and low production volume of the EBT design, only about 120 existed in the world as of 2004, vs. thousands of more conventional design CT machines. signal-to-noise ratio and spatial resolution are also worse compared to conventional CT.
+Signal-to-noise ratio and spatial resolution are also worse compared to conventional CT.